Raze338/Bump-Allocator/README.md

 ### The alignment and padding:

-We firstly need to get the curret memory address (by converting the current value of the 'next' pointer to 'size_t'), then determine the alignement required for type 'T' (current_alignment) by using the 'alignof' function, which is the boundary on which objects of the current datatype should be aligned to in memory.
+We firstly need to get the current memory address (by converting the current value of the 'next' pointer to 'size_t'), then determine the alignement required for type 'T' (current_alignment) by using the 'alignof' function, which is the boundary on which objects of the current datatype should be aligned to in memory.

 Once we acquire both the address and the alignment needed for the current object, we then need to calculate the padding needed to be set between allocations when necessary.